sth144/.workflow/README.md

 * packaging scheme for dependencies
 * figure out a way to make .workflow portable and configurable for Ubuntu, Raspberry Pi, & MacOS
     * probably a config file that allows you to select and ignore directories in .workflow/stage before copying
+    * figure out a clean way to target certain files for certain OS
 * ~~stop copying cronjobs to home directory~~
+* cleanup and decluttering scripts for ~, ~/bin, ~/.config, /etc/cron.d/, /etc/systemd/system/
+    * look for systemd and other files to bring under version control